glciampaglia/INST126/README.md

 # INST126
- Introduction to Programming for Information Science
+This repository contains all code for &ldquo;Introduction to Programming for Information Science&rdquo; taught by Prof. Giovanni Luca Ciampaglia.